 Step 2.
 If the sluggishness is sudden, and you have recently downloaded an application, the problem may reside there.
 Test this by completely removing it.
 A wise user will generally perform a websearch about the application before downloading it because in most cases, any potential problem with malware or poor performance will have surfaced.

 Step 3.
 Adware and Spyware can drastically effect your computer’s performance, and these are all over the Internet.
 A very recent study indicated that one out of every 20 executable files on Web sites is spyware, and 1 in 25 domains contain at least one piece of spyware waiting for victims.

-Update the definitions of your anti-spyware applications and scan your hard drives in Safe Mode.
+Update the definitions of your anti-spyware applications and scan your hard drives.
 Experienced users will regularly run two or three of these applications, because each company has its own criteria for what constitutes spyware and will only search against their own set.
 (A list of very good, free anti-spyware applications is provided by BC).
 Again, resolve any open issues before proceeding to the next step.

 For further reading about Malware and some malware removal applications, use BC’s Tutorial section; most of the applications have very good Help files that explain how they work as well as the unique features of each.

 Step 4.
 Review applications that self-launch on startup.
 You computer can be a battleground for your attention.
 Many programs, for instance, install a quick-launch feature that allows them to be opened quickly; other programs will include an automatic update feature that requires them to be running in the background.
 Each of these slows down your launching Windows and each requires a small bit of resources while your computer is running.